henryw374/henryw374.github.io.old/_posts/2020-04-17-cljs-npm-libraries.md

 The best thing I can do to explain the possibilities here is to point you to the [library consumers test](https://github.com/henryw374/clojurescript-library-consumers-test).
 This actually demonstrates all of the possible ways your library could be consumed by users targeting browsers and examples of how to do so.

-The test does include users compiling with `:npm-deps true` option but if that doesn't work, don't fret, it is [not recommended](https://clojurescript.org/reference/compiler-options#npm-deps)
+The test includes an example compiling with `:npm-deps true` option but if that doesn't work, don't fret, it is [not recommended](https://clojurescript.org/reference/compiler-options#npm-deps)

 # Wrap-up